This Medieval City in Europe Is Flowing With Chocolate and Lakeshores

 Photo by Anna Haines

 No trip to Geneva would be complete without trying Switzerland’s two most prized foods: cheese and chocolate.
-Cheese fondue is certainly not hard to find in Geneva, but for a real medieval feel dining in one of Geneva’s oldest period rooms, head to Restaurant Les Armures, where the menu is said to have remained the same since the 17th century.
-Chocolate lovers can make their own chocolate at La Bonbonniere, a century-old chocolate factory in Old Town, or just cut to the chase and indulge in the chocolate fondue fountain at Kiosque Des Bastions’ Sunday brunch buffet.
+Cheese fondue is certainly easy to find in Geneva, but for a real medieval feel in one of Geneva’s oldest period rooms, head to Restaurant Les Armures, where the menu is said to have remained the same since the 17th century.
+Chocolate lovers can make their own sweets at La Bonbonniere, a century-old chocolate factory in Old Town.
+Or just cut to the chase and indulge in the chocolate fondue fountain at Kiosque des Bastions’ Sunday brunch buffet.

-As overlooked as Geneva’s culinary pluralism are the region’s vineyards, which—due to a unique microclimate created by their proximity to Lake Geneva and the Rhone River—produce world-class gamay (red) and chasselas (white) varieties.
-Taste these and other Geneva wines like pinot noir and chardonnay on a 20-minute tuk-tuk ride from the city (yes that’s right, there are tuk-tuk tours in Switzerland).
+Swiss wine is overshadowed by that of its neighbors, but thanks to a unique microclimate created by their proximity to Lake Geneva and the Rhone River, vineyards around Geneva produce world-class gamay (red) and chasselas (white) varieties.
+Taste these and other Geneva wines like pinot noir and chardonnay on a 20-minute tuk-tuk ride from the city.

-Antiques on display under tents and on tables in a flea market in Plainpalais
+Antiques on display under small tents and on tables in flea market in Plainpalais

 Look for antique watches at the Patek Philippe Museum, or hunt for your own at the nearby market.